Camila Giorgi

-Camila Giorgi ([ˈkaːmila ˈdʒordʒi]; born 30 December 1991) is an Italian professional tennis player.
-She has a career-high singles ranking of world No. 26, achieved on 22 October 2018.
-She is the current Italian No. 2, after Martina Trevisan.
+Camila Giorgi ([ˈkaːmila ˈdʒordʒi]; born 30 December 1991) is an Italian former professional tennis player.
+She had a career-high singles ranking of world No. 26, which was achieved on 22 October 2018.
+Giorgi was known for her aggressive style of play and powerful flat groundstrokes, and she was considered one of the hardest hitters of the ball on the tour.

 After winning her first ITF title in 2009, Giorgi made her Grand Slam main-draw debut at the 2011 Wimbledon Championships.
 Giorgi reached the fourth round of the 2012 Wimbledon Championships in just her second appearance at the tournament.
 After her successful run at the championships, she made her top-100 debut in the WTA rankings.
 The following year, she followed it up with a third-round run at the Wimbledon Championships, and made her second Grand Slam fourth round at the US Open.
 She reached her first Grand Slam quarterfinal at the 2018 Wimbledon Championships, six years after her Wimbledon breakout.
 Giorgi reached her first WTA Tour final in 2014 at the Katowice Open, and then won her first title at the Rosmalen Open.
-She won the biggest title of her career at the 2021 National Bank Open in Montréal, defeating former world No. 1, Karolína Plíšková, in the final.
+She won the biggest title of her career at the 2021 National Bank Open in Montreal, defeating former world No. 1, Karolína Plíšková, in the final.

-Giorgi is known for her aggressive style of game and her powerful flat groundstrokes, and is considered to be one of the hardest hitters of the ball on the tour.
-Her most notable professional wins have come at the 2013 US Open, Indian Wells Open, and Eastbourne International, defeating former world No. 1 players Caroline Wozniacki, Maria Sharapova, and Victoria Azarenka, respectively.

 Personal life

-Giorgi was born in Macerata, Italy, to Jewish parents Claudia Gabriella Fullone and Sergio Giorgi, an Argentine of Italian descent who emigrated to Italy from La Plata.
+Giorgi was born in Macerata, Italy, parents Claudia Gabriella Fullone and Sergio Giorgi, an Argentine of Italian descent who emigrated to Italy from La Plata.
 Her father was drafted in Argentina in 1982 and fought in the Falklands War against the British, while her mother is a fashion designer.
-Now, her father coaches her full-time while her mother designs her dresses for tennis matches.
-She is Jewish and considered emigrating to Israel in 2012, after her father opened negotiations with the Israel Tennis Association (ITA) over the financial terms for her immigration to Israel.
+Her father coached her full-time while her mother designed her dresses for tennis matches., and considered emigrating to Israel in 2012, after her father opened negotiations with the Israel Tennis Association (ITA) over the financial terms for her immigration to Israel.

 As of September 2013, the Giorgi family was based in the Italian city of Pisa.
 Giorgi is quadrilingual, speaking Spanish, Italian, French, and English.
 There are four children in Giorgi's family.
 In addition to her older brother Leandro, who is studying to become an actor, her younger brother Amadeus is a former professional footballer, who played as a forward for lower league clubs in Italy, Spain and Portugal.
 She had a sister named Antonela who died in a car accident in Paris.